rajeshpleti/SITHARAMA/elysiumanalytics.md

 * Elysium is committed to providing open security framework deployments with add-ons that enable our customers to utilize analytics created by security framework.

-* Elysium security  covers VPN/AntiVirus/Threat Detection/Unusual/Alarming Incidents/Alerting/Notifications  and also detects abnormal behaviour of user or entity in using Ml pipeline in secure log analysis
+* Elysium security  covers VPN/AntiVirus/Threat Detection/Unusual/Alarming Incidents/Alerting/Notifications  and also detects abnormal behaviour of user or entity in using Ml pipeline in secure log analysis.
+The following are different different security usecase scenarios that cane be supported by elysium to identify, prevent  abnormal behaviour of intruder.

 1. Insider Threat Detection
 2. Privileged Account Usage